 From 2014 to 2016, Serge served as Executive Director for Canada, Ireland and the Caribbean in the International Monetary Fund (IMF), representing this constituency on the 24-member Executive Board of the institution.

 From October 2010 to June 2014, Serge was Deputy Minister, Natural Resources Canada (NRCan), overseeing federal responsibilities for energy, mining, forestry and earth sciences and leading a 4000-employee, science-based organization.
 In this capacity, he chaired the deputy minister committee coordinating the development and application of federal regulation applying to major natural resources projects in Canada.

 Serge joined NRCan in June 2008 as Associate Deputy Minister to lead the restructuring of Atomic Energy of Canada Limited (AECL) and to advise on Canada’s nuclear sector.
-From 2001 to 2008, Serge held senior positions in Finance Canada, including Assistant Deputy Minister, Financial Sector Policy, and General Director (Analysis), Tax Policy.
+From 2001 to 2008, Serge held senior positions in Finance Canada, including Assistant Deputy Minister, Financial Sector Policy and General Director (Analysis), Tax Policy.
 In previous positions in the Government of Canada, Serge contributed to policy reforms and transactions across a range of economic and financial domains.
 He served as Finance counsellor in Canada’s mission in Paris (1993-96), Departmental Assistant to the Minister of Finance (1996-97), and Corporate Secretary of Industry Canada (now Innovation, Science and Economic Development Canada, 1997-99).

 Serge holds a B.Sc.
 (University of Ottawa, 1981) and an M.A.Sc.
 (University of Waterloo, 1984) in Management Sciences.
 He participated in the international program of the Ecole nationale d'administration (Paris, 1988-89).
-Serge is an Executive Fellow of the School of Public Policy of the University of Calgary.